Who represents you in the purchase of real estate is critical. Take a few minutes to read about the role of the listing agent verse the buyer agent.

-The Buyer’s Agent
+The Buyer’s Agent Job

 When an agent represents YOU and did not list the property, they are a buyer’s agent with the goal of helping you get the lowest and best price.

 Your buyer agent will share with you everything that they find out from the listing agent so you have someone on your side when purchasing real estate.
-Call Jay Valento (562-413-7655) to arrange a free 30 minute buyer consultation to learn the benefits of having your own agent to represent you.
+Call Jay Valento (562-413-7655) to arrange a free 30-minute buyer consultation to learn the benefits of having your own agent to represent you.

 - First, the buyer agent can have a written agreement with the buyer to represent their best interest.
 That agreement is known as a buyer broker agreement.
 It dictates what the agent is to do for the buyer to acquire real property.

 - A buyer can work with an agent without a buyer broker agreement but there are limitations on the relationship.
-If there is no agreement in place, then the buyer agent, is really a sub-agent of the seller’s agent.
-And, the seller’s agent’s job is to get the seller the highest price.
-That’s why a buyer broker agreement is so important.
+If there is no agreement in place, then the buyer agent is really a sub-agent of the seller’s agent.

 U.S. News & World Report says: